-Yes, of course your period starts the exact moment you step off the plane at your tropical beach holiday destination.
-Bad timing, but no reason to spend the entire holiday in your hotel room as you can definitely swim when you’re on your period.
-Here’s what to do when you don’t want the entire beach to know you’re menstruating.
+Yes, of course your period starts the exact moment you start your holiday.
+Bad timing, but no reason to spend the entire holiday in your hotel room or hostel as you can definitely swim when you’re on your period – or enjoy the beach in any other way.
+Here’s what to do.

 2 Change immediately after swimming

 Tampons absorb fluid; apart from blood, they also soak up the water you’re swimming in.
 After taking a dip, change your tampon for a fresh one.
 If you insert a sponge tampon (without a string) deep enough, changing is not necessary.
 The same goes for a menstrual cup.
 Although you don’t have to empty your menstrual cup directly after swimming, there’s a small chance that moving around in the water will disturb the vacuum created by the cup, which could cause leaking.
 Check afterwards to be sure.